mastershadow/roccatello.it/site/content/post/2022-logging-root-linux-auditd.md

 * tag events as root-commands

 ## Enable stricter root actions logging
-If we want enforce logging to all actions involving root, we could use a permission based filter as follows:
+If we want to enforce logging to all actions involving root, we could use a permission-based filter as follows:

 ```bash
 auditctl -a exit,always -F euid=0 -F perm=awx -S all -k root-actions
 ```

-The logic is the same above but we enable a filter on **permissions** and enable a wildcard on the syscalls.
+The logic is the same above, but we enable a filter on **permissions** and enable a wildcard on the syscalls.
-In this case we are logging:
+In this case, we are logging:
 * command executions
 * file writing
 * file attribute changes